vivax3794/BrainCrush/Text.md

 **Arguments:** No arguments

+**Return: ** The input as ascii values.

-Get Text from console until a new-line, and store it in the next cells.
+Get Text from console until a new-line.

 Example code to get input: